 Everything We Know About the Film Adaptation of Emily Henry's 'Beach Read'

 Emily Henry has taken the rom-com publishing world by storm in recent years, putting out six romance novels since 2020, all of which have made themselves comfortable on various best-seller lists.
 That incredible track record—not to mention the delightfully swoon-worthy plots and broad appeal of the books—has resulted in five of those six novels being snapped up for on-screen adaptations.
-(And, let’s be honest, it’s only a matter of time until some studio or other picks up the rights to this year’s Great Big Beautiful Life, too.)
+(And, let’s be honest, it’s only a matter of time until some studio or other picks up the rights to 2025’s Great Big Beautiful Life, too.)

-We haven’t heard much about the project since then, but while we eagerly await more details about the film-ification of January and Gus's love story, we’ve rounded up everything we do know about the Beach Read film so far.
+While we eagerly await more details about the film-ification of January and Gus's love story, we’ve rounded up everything we do know about the Beach Read film so far.
 (Plus, in the meantime, there are plenty more book-to-screen adaptations on the way for quite a few #BookTok-approved romance novels, from TV versions of Elle Kennedy’s Off Campus hockey romances and Rebecca Yarros’s Fourth Wing romantasy series to the long-awaited The Seven Husbands of Evelyn Hugo movie, based on Taylor Jenkins Reid’s beloved best-seller.)

 What is 'Beach Read' by Emily Henry about?